 - Make a note of the date and where on the body the bite occurred.
-This will be important if you, or a loved one, begin to fell unwell.
+This will be important if you, or a loved one, begin to feel unwell.

-Once removed, flush down toilet or drown in rubbing alcohol or freeze in a plastic sealed bag prior to putting in the garbage.
+Once removed, flush the tick down toilet, drown in rubbing alcohol or freeze in a plastic sealed bag prior to putting in the garbage.
 Avoid crushing ticks with exposed fingers.